-- Common pathogens: list is by no means exhaustive
+- Common pathogens and causes: list is by no means exhaustive

 - Campylobacter jejuni